hamelsmu/oauth-tutorial/local/README.md

 In that lesson, we will show you how to:

-- Use a hosting provider to deploy your secure static site.
+- Use a hosting provider to deploy your secure static site, **for free**.
-    - You will learn about a few alternatives (one of them for free).
 - Enable `https` and setup a custom domain.

 # Is this only for static sites?